caitlin-fin/NC-News-Project/README.md

 ## Setup

 To connect to the test and development databases locally create two .env files: .env.test and .env.development.
-Add PGDATABSE=<database_name_here> into each with respective database names.
+Add PGDATABSE=<database_name_here> into each with nc_news and nc_news_test as database names respectively.